mlowdi/hackers-tarot/initial-notes.md

 ## The World
 **Abstraction**

 Finally attained enlightenment.
-Freedom from the rigors of the language -- but also the start of a new cycle of learning and exploring.
+Freedom from the limitations of the language -- but also the start of a new cycle of learning and exploring.

+Fullness, mastery, finality.
+All there is to have.
+Or is it?

-Also the coveted abstraction, the bird's eye view, that hackerdom seeks.
+Also the coveted bird's eye view that hackerdom seeks.
 To generalize what you know about coffee makers and apply it to the plugged drain.